mozilla/firefox57-sprint/_articles/leaderboard.md

 <h2>
   <span class="capitalize">T</span>
   <span class="capitalize-content">
-    his is the current ranking.
-Scores are calculated by assigning<br />1 point for each report and 3 for each issue.
+    his is the current ranking. <br />Total score is 1 point for each report and 3 for each issue.
   </span>
 </h2>